opensearch-project/documentation-website/_search-plugins/ltr/faq.md

 ## Struggling with a problem

+If you need further assistance, join the [Relevance Slack Community](https://opensourceconnections.com/slack) and participate in the #opensearch-learn-to-rank channel to receive guidance and support from the community..
-If you are still struggling with a problem, you can join the [Relevance Slack Community](https://opensourceconnections.com/slack) and participate in the #opensearch-learn-to-rank channel, where you can receive additional guidance and support from the community.
+Community](https://opensourceconnections.com/slack) and participate in the #opensearch-learn-to-rank channel, where you can receive additional guidance and support from the community.